-- It is not a "designed" document, and will have been formatted by the copyeditor to make it easy for the designer to work with; if you have any layout requests for the designer, please enter them in the Author Stylesheet section of your book's Production page.
+- It is not a "designed" document. it will have been further formatted by the copyeditor to make it easy for the designer to work with. if you have any layout requests for the designer, please enter them in the Author Stylesheet section of your book's Production page.

-- "Track Changes": We do request our copyeditors to edit the manuscript with the "Track Changes" facility switched on.
-This means the text will come to you with all changes marked.
+- We do request our copyeditors to edit the manuscript with the Track Changes facility switched on.
+This means the text will come to you with all edits marked.
 The tracked-changes markers are for your benefit, so you can see what has been altered.

-- When you turn on "Track Changes", Word marks up and shows any changes that anyone makes to the document.
+When you turn on Track Changes, Word marks up any changes that anyone makes to the document.
 You later have the choice as to whether to accept the changes or not.

-- "Simple Markup" is the default option, and indicates where changes are with a red line in the margin.
+- Simple Markup is the default option, and indicates where changes are with a red line in the margin.

-- "No Markup" hides markup to show what the incorporated changes will look like.
-(NOTE: You can see the markup again by choosing "Simple Markup" or "All Markup".)
+- No Markup hides markup to show what the incorporated changes will look like.

-- "All Markup" shows all edits with different colors of text and strikethrough.
+- All Markup shows all edits with different colors of text and strikethrough.

 - Original shows the document in its original form.

-If you would like more information on "Track Changes", or are using an older version of Word, follow this link for Microsoft's guide to "Track Changes".
+If you would like more information on Track Changes or are using an older version of Word, follow this link for Microsoft's guide to Track Changes.